egi-informatics/documentation/Categories/InDesign2/Quick Export of CA List PDFs.md

   ![](http://i.stack.imgur.com/V2iIC.png)

-1. Copy downloaded script to this location inside the `Scripts Panel` folder and it will appear inside the Indesign scripts panel.
+1. Copy downloaded script to this location inside the `Scripts Panel` folder and it will appear inside the InDesign scripts panel.

 ### Use

-1. In Indesign, open `Promo Materials/CA_AB List Program/CA_AB_LIST_&_PROGRAM_2016.indd`
+1. In InDesign, open `Promo Materials/CA_AB List Program/CA_AB_LIST_&_PROGRAM_2016.indd`

 1. In the scripts panel, inside the __User__ folder, double-click on `ca-export-pdf.jsx` to run it.